alkoclick/alkoclick.github.io/README.md

 ## Quick bio
 At 18, I started working various entry-level jobs.
 At 21, and while interning as a SysAdmin for my university I developed an app for hobby games sellers to automatically price their products based on various algorithms and strategies.

 Next year I dropped out of university and moved to Poland for romance, while working remotely at a VR game development startup.

-After going back in Greece, I started a hobby games web store with a friend, then moved to Switzerland when I started working for CERN.
+After going back to Greece, I started a hobby games web store with a friend, then moved to Switzerland when I started working for CERN.
 On the same year, 2019 I also cofounded Thalatta, a software development startup.

 After CERN, I pivoted to DevOps and worked at Zivver, a secure communications company in Amsterdam, then VanMoof, a high-tech ebike scaleup.

 I'm currently working as an SRE at Miro, a visual collaboration editor.

 ## Quick facts & trivia